‘Pakistan minister’s comment on Pulwama attack reveals true face of Opposition,’ says PM Modi

 “The country can never forget that when India was mourning the death of its sons, some people were not a part of that grief,” Modi said.
 “They were looking for selfish gains in the Pulwama attack.”

+The prime minister said that he had silently endured the Opposition’s allegations and stayed away from controversies, Hindustan Times reported.

+He emphasised on the need unity to make the country stronger.
+“We have to remember that only when we do good to others, does good return to us,” he was quoted as saying by the newspaper.
+“We all should work towards making India strong, independent and self-reliant, just like Sardar Patel envisioned.”

-Modi then went on to refer to Pakistan Minister Fawad Chaudhry’s comment.
+Modi also referred to Pakistan Minister Fawad Chaudhry’s comment.
 “The admissions made in the Parliament of the neighbouring country has revealed the true face of these people,” he said.
 “The kind of politics they indulged into in the aftermath of the Pulwama attack shows the level they can stoop down to.”

 On Thursday speaking in Pakistan’s Parliament, Chaudhry, while speaking about the Pulwama attack had said, “Humne hindustan ko ghus ke maara [We hit India in their home]”.
 He, however, had backtracked after facing criticism.